kelceydamage/sherpa/README.md

 ```
 The ouput will show the routing distribution as well as the timings for each method execution.
 Currently `id_gen` is the slowest component (above nanoseconds in the low microseconds per execution).
 I am aware of this and will be looking for more efficient hash algorithm or library.

-Sherpa will also choose the nearest prime number for the amount of packages you request, which is why the setting is called `min_packages`.
+Sherpa will also choose the nearest prime number for the amount of packages you request, which is why the init arg is called `min_packages`.

+### Comming Soon

+* **Pillar Box** definitions and optional Piller Box server code.
+The Pillar Box can act as a data node or an interface to other database technologies.
+This means you could use Pillar Boxes to create a sharded MySQL backend, or to connect multiple DynamoDB's into a cluster giving an increase in distributed read/write performance.
+* **Parity Routes** which will allow replication of data using integer position shifting.
+* **Writeback Replication** which will create aynchronous object duplication
+* **Other Cool Stuff**

 Thanks!

-## output Sample
+### output Sample
 ```bash
 ----------------------------------------------------------------------
 Sherpa routing results: 9999 parcels in 23[20] packages over 7 regions